The Red Mass

 To read the 2016 Red Mass homily, delivered by His Excellency, Archbishop Bernard Hebda, Archbishop of St. Paul and Minneapolis, please click here.

-In 2014, EWTN News Nightly featured a news segment regarding the Red Mass, including an interview with John Carroll Society Past President Elizabeth B. Meers.
+In 2014, EWTN News Nightly featured a news segment regarding the Red Mass, including an interview with John Carroll Society then-President Elizabeth B. Meers.
 The segment can be viewed below.

 (To enable full-screen viewing, start the video and click on the "Full screen" icon in the lower right corner of the frame below.